airbrite/celery-api/README.md

 The API is currently in beta.
 Please contact [help@trycelery.com](mailto:help@trycelery.com) if you intend to deploy our API in production code.

 Our API is organized around REST and designed to have predictable, resource-oriented URLs, and to use HTTP response codes to indicate API errors.
 We support cross-origin resource sharing to allow you to interact securely with our API from a client-side web application (though you should remember that you should never expose your secret API key in any public website's client-side code).
-JSON will be returned in all responses from the API, including errors.
+Although both JSON and XML are supported, JSON is the preferred method for API consumption.
+By default, JSON will be returned in all responses from the API and webhooks.

 To view `v1` API documentation, go to [https://www.trycelery.com/developer](https://www.trycelery.com/developer).